Gastric Bypass Surgery

 in this technique in America.

-In this surgery, a small stomach pouch is created, and then a section of
+During this surgery, a small stomach pouch is created, and a section of

 the small intestine is attached to the pouch to allow food to bypass the

 stomach and move directly into the intestines.
-This causes restriction
+This causes food intake

-of food intake and a feeling of early fullness.
-The size of the pouch,
+restriction and a feeling of early fullness.
+The size of the pouch and

-as well as the opening between the stomach pouch and the intestine, are
+the opening between the stomach pouch and the intestine are very important.

-both very important.
-Our surgeons are very meticulous in creating the
+Our surgeons are very meticulous in creating the correct result.

 Understanding the Procedure

-in a dramatic improvement in Type-2 Diabetes.
-In fact, many patients with
+improvement in Type-2 Diabetes.
+In fact, many patients with Type-2 diabetes

-Type-2 diabetes will experience a complete remission of their diabetes
+will experience a complete remission of their diabetes and have normal

-and have normal blood sugar levels without the need for medication long
+blood sugar levels without the need for medication long before they lose

-before they lose a substantial amount of weight.
-This “Diabetes
+a substantial amount of weight.
+This “Diabetes Effect” has

-The gastric bypass procedure yields excellent weight loss, has a low complication
+The gastric bypass procedure has a low complication rate, a strong effect

 performed by a surgeon with expertise and skill.